Impact of different extended components of mean field models on transport coefficients of quark matter and their causal aspects: Formalism of NJL model with different extensions

 In this section we briefly discuss the mean field models that we have employed in our work.
-First we talk about the NJL model for two flavor case.
+First we talk about the NJL model for two flavor case and introduce vector interaction in the picture.
 Then we extend it by introducing the Polyakov loop field known as PNJL model, through which the deconfinement dynamics can be mimicked.
 In PNJL model the correlation between the chiral and deconfinement dynamics is weak.
 We impose a strong correlation between these two through Polyakov loop dependent coupling constants \textendash\, this is known as entangled PNJL (EPNJL) model.